-Each simulation run is immediately followed by a result extraction to create the history.n and response.n files for that particular design point.
+Each individual simulation run is immediately followed by a result extraction to create the history.n, multihistory.n and response.n files for that particular design point.
 For distributed simulation runs, this extraction process is executed on the remote machine.
-The history.n and response.n files are subsequently transferred to the local run directory.
-If the extraction on the remote machine is not successful, it is done again on the local machine.
+The history.n, multihistory.n and response.n files are subsequently transferred to the local run directory.
+If the extraction on the remote machine is not successful, and the solver database is locally available, it is repeated on the local machine.
 Hence programs and scripts needed for result extraction do not have to be accessible from the remote machine.
-These results are stored in the AnalysisResults_n.lsox database.
+These results stored in the AnalysisResults n.lsox are and AnalysisResults n.lsox databases.

 6.1.2.
-Creating a history file with an LS-DYNA DEFINE_CURVE keyword
+Creating a history file with an LS-DYNA \DEFINE\CURVE keyword

-The DEFINE_CURVE selection allows the creation of an LS-DYNA include file (e.g. his.k) with the DEFINE_CURVE keyword and history data.
+The DEFINE\CURVE selection allows the creation of an LS-DYNA include file (e.g. his.k) with the \DEFINE\CURVE keyword and history data.
 The LCID, which represents the load curve ID required by LS-DYNA, should be entered in the appropriate text box.
-See e.g. Figure 6-11.
+See e.g. Figure 6-15.